How to Navigate Yoga While You Have Your Period

 3. Pay Attention to Positions

 Doing yoga on your period means some positions may feel better than others.
-Funke recommends backbends, Fish pose or Wheel along with some gentle spine twisting.
+Funke recommends backbends, Fish pose, or Wheel, along with some gentle spine twisting.
 And although some people say you should avoid inversions at all costs while menstruating, Funke doesn’t think that’s necessary.

 “If you want to stand on your head, go for it, but be honest with yourself,” she says.
-“If you’re feeling dizzy or are prone to anemia, maybe just lay on your back with your legs up the wall.”
+“If you’re feeling dizzy or are prone to anemia, maybe just lie on your back with your legs up the wall.”

-Kino MacGregor—or as she is known on Instagram, KinoYoga—an international yoga teacher, author of four books including The Yogi Assignment, says that in the ashtanga yoga tradition, it is not advised to do strenuous yoga practice on the days of heaviest flow during your menstrual cycle.
+Kino MacGregor—or as she is known on Instagram, KinoYoga—an international yoga teacher and author of four books including The Yogi Assignment, says that in the Ashtanga yoga tradition, it is not advised to do strenuous yoga practice on the days of heaviest flow during your menstrual cycle.

 “One of the main reasons for this is that during days of heaviest flow, the muscles may feel extraordinarily flexible while lacking the necessary support of core strength,” she adds.